 Even if the project was built as proposed, units would be split amongst multiple districts, meaning the impact on one district's needs could be small, Dauber noted.
 He suggested the district view the proposal as a catalyst to spur "our own thinking and efforts" rather than a "solution to the problem."

 "If we really are serious about addressing teacher housing in the district then we need to look at things like where in the district do we have land here we can build," Dauber said.

-The board ultimately voted 4-0, with Collins abstaining, to direct staff to engage with the county on the issue.
+The board ultimately voted 4-0, with Collins abstaining, to direct staff to engage with the county.

-County staff plan to return to Simitian and the Board of Supervisors with a financing plan no later than May, with the goal of having a partner or partners selected no later than August.
+County staff plan to return to the Board of Supervisors with a financing plan no later than May, with the goal of having a partner or partners selected no later than August.

-"This isn't anything any one of us can do by ourselves, but if we all do our part, I think we can do something," he told a full room of teachers, school leadership and housing advocates at the town hall meeting last week.
+"This isn't anything any one of us can do by ourselves, but if we all do our part, I think we can do something," he told a full room of teachers, school leadership and housing advocates.